-Besides having our wedding at a Catholic church, I don’t really see the event being all that traditional.
+Besides having our wedding at a Catholic church, I don’t see the event as traditional.
 Okay fine, I will be wearing a white dress, my BF and I will be sleeping at different houses the night before, and I don’t want him to see me before I walk down the aisle, but other than that I think our wedding will be relatively modern.

 As for the old, borrowed, and blue things, I am at a total loss.
-I don’t have any family heirlooms that I could use as a something old, I don’t know what to borrow and from whom, and I don’t want to resort to wearing blue underwear because I can’t think of anything better.
-So, I did a bit of research and I’ve compiled a list of some pretty good options for all of you future brides out there like me currently considering dying your hair smurf blue just to complete this silly tradition.
+I don’t have any family heirlooms that I could use as “a something old”, I don’t know what to borrow and from whom, and I don’t want to resort to wearing blue underwear because I can’t think of anything better.
+So, I did a bit of research and I’ve compiled a list of some pretty good options for all of you future brides out there, who like me, currently considering dying your hair smurf blue just to complete this silly tradition.

 - Your wedding dress or a piece of jewellery from a relative or friend

-- A handkerchief, cufflink, or other item from your dad or other male relative.
+- A handkerchief, cufflink, or other item from your dad or another male relative

-- A book of poetry from the library (small enough to keep in your purse of pocket).
+- A book of poetry from the library (small enough to keep in your purse or pocket)

 - A handkerchief